capitan01R/ComfyUI-CapitanFlowMatch/README.md

 ## Why?

-Try running Z-Image-Turbo at 36 steps with the default euler sampler.
+Try running Z-Image-Turbo at 36 steps and high cfg with the default euler sampler.

 It burns.